 We demand the courts seize the Sackler family’s pharmaceutical fortune and use it to fund:

 -Narcan, the life-saving medication that reverses overdose.
 Narcan must be available at no-cost in every home, in every prison and carried by every first responder.
 Public dispensers of Narcan must be installed on every corner in America.

--Medication Assisted Treatment (MAT).
-Doctors must be offered training and incentives to use MAT, especially Buprenorphine.
-All pharmacies must have it available.
+-Medication Assisted Treatment (MAT), All barriers to prescribe MAT must be removed.
 MAT must be made affordable to all people with Opioid Use Disorder in and out of prison.

 The Sacklers must not be involved in the allocation of these reparations, as they inevitably find a way to profit off the crisis they’ve created.

 The Sacklers have ignited the largest public health crisis in American history.
 They must be held accountable for the harm they’ve done and are now attempting to unleash on a global scale.

 We thank the museums and institutions that have cut ties with Sackler funding and urge all cultural institutions to follow their example and to divest from dirty money.

 All opioid settlement funds must be specifically allocated to focus on abating the overdose crisis and overseen by panels that include members of communities hardest hit by the crisis

 P.A.I.N © 2022